 Warm Springs is a tiny town located in the state of Arkansas.
 With a population of 47 people and just one neighborhood, Warm Springs is the 343rd largest community in Arkansas.

-Because occupations involving physical labor dominate the local economy, Warm Springs is generally considered to be a blue-collar town.
-0.00% of the Warm Springs workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
-Overall, Warm Springs is a town of sales and office workers, transportation and shipping workers, and production and manufacturing workers.
-There are especially a lot of people living in Warm Springs who work in office and administrative support (0.00%), sales jobs (0.00%), and personal care services (0.00%).
+Warm Springs is a decidedly white-collar town, with fully 100.00% of the workforce employed in white-collar jobs, well above the national average.
+Overall, Warm Springs is a town of managers, sales and office workers, and transportation and shipping workers.
+There are especially a lot of people living in Warm Springs who work in management occupations (100.00%), office and administrative support (0.00%), and sales jobs (0.00%).

 Warm Springs’s overall crime rate ranks among the lowest in the nation, making it a very safe place to live.

-As is often the case in a small town, Warm Springs doesn't have a public transportation system that people use for their commute.
+Warm Springs is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-In terms of college education, Warm Springs ranks among the least educated cities in the nation, as only 0.00% of people over 25 have a bachelor's degree or advanced degree.
+Warm Springs ranks among the bottom of the nation in terms of college education compared to other cities and towns: only 0.00% of people over 25 have a college degree.

-Warm Springs is an extremely ethnically-diverse town.
+Warm Springs is a somewhat ethnically-diverse town.
 The people who call Warm Springs home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Warm Springs residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in Warm Springs include Yugoslavian, Other West Indian, West Indian, U.S. Virgin Islander, and Trinidadian and Tobagonian.

 The most common language spoken in Warm Springs is English.
 Other important languages spoken here include Italian and Polish.